kubikji2/ubuntu-essentials-install/README.md

 # ubuntu-essentials-install

 Install scripts for essential programs on Ubuntu

-## TODO
+## TODOs

- - Add scripts to inform user about programs being installed
+- Add scripts to inform the user about programs being installed